Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 ---

 # The Knowledge Dilemma: Those Who Build Models for Scalable RecSys Don't Work on Scalable Infra
+Only a handful of companies like Netflix, Snap, Reddit, Notion, and DoorDash have an ML infra system design round for MLE candidates, in addition to standard ML system design.
+Maybe you'll never have to interview with them.
+However, apart from the frontier AI {{< sidenote "labs" >}}In fact, even if you get an offer from a frontier lab as a Research Engineer rather than a Research Scientist, you don't necessarily get paid more than you would at Netflix or Snap at the same level.{{< /sidenote >}} (e.g., OpenAI, Anthropic, xAI, Google DeepMind, Reflection), the first two pay (far) more than most at the same level.
+Many solid MLEs are incentivized to pass their interviews at some point in their careers.

-A handful of companies (Netflix, Reddit, Snap, DoorDash, Notion, etc.) conduct an ML *infra* design round for MLE candidates.
-The focus isn't on model development --- like collecting training data and generating labels, choosing features and model architectures, or running online/offline experiments --- but on offline + online pipelines that support an ML system.
-You might walk through the entire online + offline pipelines or design a specific component, such as feature stores, real-time feature updates, or distributed training.
-The goal is to see whether you have a full picture of how different pieces of ML infra work together and know how to scale each part and make trade-offs.
+ML system design focuses on translating business objectives into ML objectives, choosing training data, labels, and model architectures, and evaluating models offline and online.
+By contrast, <span style="background-color: #D9CEFF">ML infra system design focuses on the offline + online pipelines that support an ML system</span>.
+One type of question asks you to walk through full online + offline pipelines; another asks you to design specific components, such as a feature store, real-time feature updates, or distributed training.

-Here's the funny thing: If you are an ML engineer working at a company with large-scale recommender systems like Meta, Google, or Pinterest, you may have a fairly shallow understanding of ML infra only as a user, since there are dedicated infra teams handling logging, training, and inference for you.
-Your job is mostly model iteration, experiments, and maybe some observability.
-However, if you don't need to make recommendations at scale, this knowledge is irrelevant.
+Here's the funny thing: If your company serves truly large-scale recommender systems (e.g., recommending billions of items to hundreds of millions of DAUs), you're likely working with dedicated infra teams that handle logging, training, and inference for you.
+Your job is to optimize a narrow set of North Star metrics your team is funded for (e.g., CTR, CVR, revenue, search relevance).
+If your company isn't making recommendations at scale, the knowledge of how to build scalable ML systems may be years away from your reality.

-Before you prepare for this round, first decide if it's worth it.
-- **Case 1**: The role is called MLE but actually focuses on infra
-  - You should definitely find it out by asking your recruiter (ideal) or your phone interviewer (the latest).
-  - In this case, think about whether this role fits your career goals.
-If not, turn down the interview to save everyone time.

-- **Case 2**: The role focuses on ML but still tests infra knowledge
-  - You'll probably want a solid understanding of ML infra anyway --- it makes collaboration with infra partners much easier and helps you design better end-to-end solutions.
-  - If this is is the case, treat the preparation as a chance to learn something fun/new!
-(Perhaps rest assured that other model-focused ML engineers are doing the same to jump the hoop.)
+That said, I do think ML infra interviews are valuable: modern recommender system teams function like Formula One teams --- even if you ask Max Verstappen to build a car, he couldn't do it to save his life, but no driver on the grid doesn't have an intimate knowledge of car mechanics.
+The best drivers have a fantastic feel for which parts are or aren't working and collaborate with technicians to improve the car throughout a season.
+Similarly, the best ML engineers can make necessary, timely, and reasonable requests of their ML infra partners well ahead of major projects.
+Solid ML infra knowledge goes a long way in an impactful career.
+So even if you never take an ML infra interview, you should still spend time learning this knowledge.

 # Interview Type 1: Full Pipeline Walk-Through